 Hello Pizza is chef Ann Kim’s pizza restaurant in Edina.
 Like Pizzeria Lola, Hello Pizza is located on the Edina-Minneapolis border.
 Unlike Pizzeria Lola, Hello Pizza sits on the Edina side of the boundary.

-While Pizzeria Lola focuses in on wood-fired pizza, Hello Pizza bills itself as a New York style pizzeria.
-The counter-serve, fast casual restaurant offers thin-crust pizza, meatball subs, wings, salads, and garlic knots.
-The pizzas at Hello Pizza sound simple, but look indulgently complicated, such as the veggie supremo, topped with ricotta cheese, sheep’s milk feta, whole milk mozzarella cheese, organic spinach, cremini mushrooms, red onions, and garlic.
+While Pizzeria Lola focuses on wood-fired pizza, Hello Pizza bills itself as a New York-style pizzeria.
+The counter-serve, fast-casual restaurant offers thin-crust pizza, meatball subs, wings, salads, and garlic knots.
+The pizzas at Hello Pizza sound simple but look indulgently complicated, such as the veggie supremo, topped with ricotta cheese, sheep’s milk feta, whole milk mozzarella cheese, organic spinach, cremini mushrooms, red onions, and garlic.